matias-ceau/scripts/docs/index.md

 - [obsidian.xsh](scripts/obsidian.xsh.md) -- *Open any Obsidian vault interactively using `fzf`*
 - [open_url_in_instance.sh](scripts/open_url_in_instance.sh.md) -- *Launches a URL in an existing Qutebrowser instance.*
 - [openwebui-launcher.sh](scripts/openwebui-launcher.sh.md) -- *A script to launch and serve the Open Web UI in a new tmux session.*
+- [ousse-update.sh](scripts/ousse-update.sh.md) -- *A script to update various databases stored in a specified directory.*
 - [pacman-fuzzy-search.sh](scripts/pacman-fuzzy-search.sh.md) -- *A script to perform a fuzzy search on packages using `paru` with a preview feature.*
 - [pdfopener.sh](scripts/pdfopener.sh.md) -- *Select and open a PDF file in your home directory with `evince`*
 - [playlist_player.xsh](scripts/playlist_player.xsh.md) -- *Script to pick and play a playlist using `cmus`.*